lsarjanovic/The-Keyboard/README.md

 This will be done manually in jpackage likely, without the compromise of an IDE.
 Code files, without compiled files can be found in another folder named the_keyboard_code.

-This code can be compiled, and run by the two commands provided that you _cd_ to the correct folder, for example where they had been downloaded (and are right now).
+This code can be compiled, and run by the two commands provided that you _cd_ to the correct folder, for example where they had been downloaded (and are right now), and that lib/javafx/lib is downloaded.

 javac --module-path ../lib/javafx/lib --add-modules javafx.controls TheKeyboard.java